HCMT Free or Low-cost Spay/Neuter Clinics January to June 2020

 If Samantha Ginsburg ever won the lottery, she would use the money to spay and neuter every cat and dog.
 Until then, Samantha and her family have been sponsoring HCMT clinics and this will be their fifth year supporting us.
 When she is not caring for her own cats or her community cat colonies she can be found volunteering with Kopy Kat Sanctuary.
 Her mission is to advocate for the voiceless and to do her part to educate on the importance of spay / neuter / TNR.

 In May 2017 HCMT received a call for help for a half dozen or so kittens dumped on a farm, but when a volunteer picked up the carriers holding the kittens she found 24 kittens in each carrier and one adult cat who was not their mother.
 The kittens were malnourished and full of fleas and parasites with upper respiratory infections bordering on pneumonia and infected eyes that could leave them totally blind.
-In July after two months of treatment those kittens were well and healthy and lost very few eyes, and all had been adopted.
+In July after two months of treatment those kittens were well and healthy and lost very few eyes, and all have been adopted.
 Many generous people saw HCMT’s need and donated money, goods and volunteer time, and what was leftover sponsored a clinic to hopefully prevent that sort of thing from happening again.

 Every clinic reduces the populations of cats living on the streets and prevents the births of potentially thousands of kittens.
 Any donation would help defray the cost of these clinics and help cats living outdoors, in shelters and even in foster homes.
 A small donation in honor of one of your cats or a person who was instrumental in teaching you about cats would help all cats in need.
 Also, if you know of an individual, an organization or a group of people who would like to make a donation and can sponsor a free clinic, you would have a huge impact on the lives of cats in the Pittsburgh area.